kristoffer-paulsson/vices-of-the-new-testament/Vices of the New Testament.md

 2 Tim 3:3;
 Both Liddell, Thayer, and Gingrich agree in the meaning _not tame_, _wild_, and _savage_.
 However, Danker proposes _ferocious_ and _vicious_.
 CD describes _untamed_ as "left in a natural or wild state."
 And _vicious_ as "(of an act) intending to hurt badly, or (of a person or animal) likely to be violent."

-**Deranged**,
+**Lunacy**,
 ἀνόητος (_anoētos_):
 Tit.
 3:3;
 According to Behm (TDNT 4:961), is being "'unthought of', 'unsuspected,' 'unintelligible'... this word is predominantly act. 'unwise,' 'irrational,' 'foolish' ... both intellectually and ethically, of persons lacking in understanding or judgment ... whose folly is manifested in their acts, ... but also of subjects, human thoughts, utterances etc." CD describes _deranged_ as "completely unable to think clearly or behave in a controlled way, especially because of mental illness."
-Also, defines _nut job_ as "someone who is crazy, silly, or strange."
+Specifically, defines _lunacy_ as "stupid behaviour that will have bad results," and "extreme foolishness or mental illness"

 **Lawless**,
 ἄνομος (_anomos_):